 A web address or a URL identifies a specific resource on the internet.
 It’s vital to know the effect of hyphens (also called dashes) and underscores on URLs, so your audience doesn’t get lost or linked to another address.
-Watch the following video to learn how underscores and dashes can affect your URL:
+Watch the following video by Matt Cutts from Google to learn how underscores and dashes can affect your URL.

 If you’re still in the process of creating your URL, you can compose a simple one with this guideline.

 One thing to note is Google prefers hyphens over underscores.
 Crawlers hate complex URLs, and hyphens make for consistent results.
 It’s also easier for humans to read URLs with hyphens as spaces.

 What Do Underscores and Dashes in a URL Mean?